HandrewOltenish/Godot_Projects/Readme.md

 ![](Treearock/treearock_basic_scene_01.03.2025.gif)
 45. Interaction created.
 There is a function not working.
 It is supposed to remove the "TreeNode" node when the Player is close to the tree and presses Left Click on the tree.
 46. Working on get_node function.
 It should get the Node itself so I can modify, or delete it ingame.
 For example, the player clicks a tree, the tree disappears.
+47. Apparently I can use just the remove_child() / queue_free() function to remove the tree / remove the tree + free memory.
+The problem is, even when testing with player node, the event does not trigger.